SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Alternatives of IntelliJ IDEA are **Eclipse** [https://eclipse.org/downloads/packages](https://eclipse.org/downloads/packages), **NetBeans** [https://netbeans.org/downloads](https://netbeans.org/downloads) and **JDeveloper** [http://www.oracle.com/technetwork/developer-tools/jdev/downloads/index.html](http://www.oracle.com/technetwork/developer-tools/jdev/downloads/index.html) and many others.
 In the current book, we are going to use IntelliJ IDEA.

-If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it**: [https://repl.it/languages/java](https://repl.it/languages/java).
+If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it** [https://repl.it/languages/java](https://repl.it/languages/java).

-### Low and high level languages, runtime environments
+### Low- and high-level languages, runtime environments
-A program is, in essence, a **set of instructions** that ask the computer to carry out certain tasks.
+A program is, in essence, a **set of instructions** that ask the computer to carry out specific tasks.
 They are entered by the programmer and **executed unconditionally by the machine**.

-There are different types of **programming languages**. **Lowest-level** languages can be used to write the very **instructions commanding the processor** - **Assembler** is one such language.
-Higher-level languages can be utilized to create an operating system, drivers for managing hardware (video card drivers, for example), web browsers, compilers, engines for game graphics (game engines) and other system components and programs.
-Even higher-level languages like **JavaScript**, **C#** and **Python** are used to create application software, like programs for reading mail or chatting.
+There are different types of **programming languages**. **Lowest-level** languages are used to write the **instructions commanding the processor** - **Assembler** is one such language.
+Higher-level languages are utilized to create an operating system, drivers for managing hardware (video card drivers, for example), web browsers, compilers, engines for game graphics (game engines), and other system components and programs.
+Even higher-level languages like **JavaScript**, **C#**, and **Python** are used to create application software, like programs for reading mail or chatting.

-**Low-level languages** command hardware directly and require a lot of effort and a vast number of commands, to carry out a certain task. **Higher-level languages** require less code to achieve the same result, but have no direct access to hardware.
+**Low-level languages** command hardware directly and require a lot of effort, and a vast number of commands, to carry out a specific task. **Higher-level languages** require less code to achieve the same result but have no direct access to hardware.
 They are used to develop application software like web and mobile applications.

-Most of the software we use on a daily basis like music players, video players, GSP programs etc. is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP etc.
+Most of the software we use daily like music players, video players, GSP programs, etc., is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP, etc.

 **Java is a compiled language**, and this means that we are writing commands, which are being compiled before they are executed.
-The code, writen in Java, is not compiled to machine code for a certain processor, but to a specific for the language code, **called Java bytecode**.
+The code, written in Java, is not compiled to machine code for a specific processor, but for a specific language, **called Java bytecode**.
 Due to that, the execution of a program, written in Java, requires a virtual machine - **Java Virtual Machine** (JVM).

-The Java compiler, the virtual machine and number of libraries stand inside the core of the **Java platform**.
+The Java compiler, the virtual machine, and many libraries stand inside the core of the **Java platform**.
 The Java platform is developed in a few variations

-- **Java Standard Edition** (Java SE) – the basic version, which is used for development of client applications and the so called Java applets.
+- **Java Standard Edition** (Java SE) – the basic version, which is used for the development of client applications and the so-called Java applets.
-- **Java Enterprise Edition** (Java EE) – based on the Standard Edition, it is mostly used with server applications in the internet, but besides that, it includes a big number of other software technologies.
+- **Java Enterprise Edition** (Java EE) – based on the Standard Edition, it is mostly used with server applications on the internet, but besides that, it includes many other software technologies.
-- **Java Micro Edition** (Java ME) – a standalone light version for working on devices with limited computing power like mobile phones, smartphones, PDA devices and others.
+- **Java Micro Edition** (Java ME) – a standalone light version for working on devices with limited computing power like mobile phones, smartphones, PDA devices, and others.

 ### Computer programs - compilation and execution
-As we have already mentioned, the program is a **sequence of commands**, otherwise said, it describes a sequence of calculations, evaluations, iterations and all kinds of similar operations, which aim to accomplish some kind of result.
+As we have already mentioned, the program is a **sequence of commands**, in other words, it describes a sequence of calculations, evaluations, iterations, and all kinds of similar operations, which aim to accomplish some result.

 The program is written in text format, and the text of the program itself is called a **source code**.
-It gets compiled to an executable file (for example `Program.cs` gets compiled to `Program.exe`) or it it is executed directly from the .NET environment.
+It is compiled to an executable file (for example, `Program.cs` is compiled to `Program.exe`), or it is executed directly from the .NET environment.

-The process of compilation of the code before  its execution is used only in compiled languages like C#, Java and C++.
-With scripts and interpreted languages, like JavaScript, Python and PHP, the source code gets executed step by step by an interpreter.
+The compilation process of the code, before its execution, is used only in compiled languages like C#, Java, and C++.
+Scripts and interpreted languages, like JavaScript, Python, and PHP, the source code gets executed step by step by an interpreter.

 ### Computer programs – examples
-Let's start with a very simple example of a short Java program, which consists of a single command.
+Let us start with a simple example Java program, which consists of a single command.

 #### Example – a command which prints a given text
 Our first program will consist of a **single Java command** which prints the word *"Hello"*